MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/index.md

 <!-- docsTest:ignore "Azure Virtual Datacenter" -->

 > [!WARNING]
 > A more robust governance starting point may be required.
 In such cases, consider the [CAF enterprise-scale landing zone](../../ready/enterprise-scale/index.md).
-The CAF enterprise-scale landing zone approach focuses on adoption teams who have a mid-term objective (within 24 months) to host more than 1,000 assets (apps, infra, or data assets) in the cloud.
+The CAF enterprise-scale landing zone approach focuses on adoption teams who have a mid-term objective (within 24 months) to host more than 1,000 assets (infrastructure, apps, or data assets) in the cloud.
 CAF enterprise-scale landing zone is the de facto choice for complex governance scenarios for these larger cloud adoption efforts.

 <!-- markdownlint-disable MD028 -->